 Data Science Conferences & Workshops in South Carolina

-Like other toddler tech states (e.g. Kansas), South Carolina hasn’t reached the point where it’s a regular stop for Predictive Analytics World (PAW), Strata+Hadoop World, and MLconf.
+Like other smaller tech states, South Carolina hasn’t reached the point where it’s a regular stop for Predictive Analytics World (PAW), Strata+Hadoop World, and MLconf.
 But it’s not far from the Southern Data Science (SDC) in Atlanta, big data events in North Carolina, and conferences in Florida.
 If you can drive or fly, you’ve got options!
 More general events include:

 - Dig South: Dig South is Charleston’s flagship tech event (and usually a pretty good party)!
 There’s an Innovation Conference, an invitation-only C-Level Summit for execs, and a Wild Pitch for growth-stage startups & accelerator grads.
 Bring your networking game.